Life in New Zealand

 All our homestay families are regularly inspected.
 The inspector visits the family homes, interviews the family members, and ensures that they are suitable for our students.
 Students who require accommodation should request their homestay accommodation at least two weeks prior to starting their programme.

-The average time for students to commute from homestay to school is around 30 to 45 minutes.
+The average time for students to commute from homestay to school is about 1 hour -1.5 hours.

 If the school arranges homestay accommodation for you, the minimum period will be four weeks or the full course if shorter.
 The homestay fee for this period and the placement fee are non-refundable.
 The School will only book your homestay after receiving your flight details.